Pennsylvania Association of Conservation Districts

 We support Pennsylvania’s Conservation Districts who work for clean water and healthy soil every day.

-Blair County Conservation District Holds Buffer and CREP Workshops
+Snyder County Conservation District Holds Tour

-Photo provided by Blair County Conservation District.
+Photo provided by SCCD.

-The district received $3,000 for the project through the CREP Mini-grant Program for Conservation Districts.
+This CREP education and outreach event was funded by a $3,000 CREP Mini-grant for Conservation Districts.
 Click here for more information and to apply.

 Financial and other support for the CREP Outreach Program Office Mini-grant Program is provided by the Pennsylvania Association of Conservation Districts, Inc. through a Growing Greener Watershed Protection grant from the Pennsylvania Department of Environmental Protection and with additional support from USDA-NRCS.